dabeaz/curio/CONTRIBUTING.md

 Contributing to Curio
 =====================

-At this time, the Curio project does not accept pull requests except by invitation.
-However, if you have found a bug, a typo, or have an idea for making it better, please submit an issue instead.
+As a general rule, The Curio project does not accept pull requests except by invitation.
+However, if you have found a bug, a typo, or have ideas for improvement, please submit an issue instead.